GDC website screenshot

 Overcoming stakeholder and budget hurdles

-Redesigning and rebranding the Georgia Department of Corrections website presented a unique set of organizational and operational challenges.
-Beyond the technical scope of migrating from Drupal 7 to Drupal 8 and creating a user-first experience, the project was impacted by political complexity, resource constraints, and internal resistance to change.
+Redesigning and rebranding the Georgia Department of Corrections website involved a complex set of organizational, operational, and technical challenges.
+In addition to migrating the platform from Drupal 7 to Drupal 8 and delivering a user-first, accessible experience, the initiative required navigating internal governance dynamics, constrained resources, and varying levels of stakeholder readiness for change.

-• Content Scarcity: Much of the content from the legacy site was outdated, incomplete, or siloed across departments.
-I led content collection efforts—coordinating with stakeholders to audit, rewrite, and reorganize material in line with new site architecture and 508 compliance standards.
+• Content Gaps and Fragmentation:Legacy content was outdated, incomplete, and distributed across multiple departments with inconsistent ownership.
+I led a coordinated content audit and consolidation effort, working with stakeholders to inventory, rewrite, and reorganize material in alignment with the new information architecture and Section 508 compliance requirements.

-Despite these challenges, the project moved forward through proactive communication, adaptive planning, and a clear focus on user needs and institutional goals.
-The result was a modern, accessible, and strategically restructured website that better serves the public and reinforces the Department's commitment to digital transparency and operational excellence.
+Despite these constraints, the project progressed through proactive communication, adaptive planning, and a consistent focus on user needs and institutional objectives.
+The result was a modern, accessible, and strategically restructured digital platform that improves public access to information, supports compliance requirements, and reinforces the Department’s commitment to transparency, inclusion, and operational excellence..

 Testing & Quality Assurance

-As part of the final stage of the Georgia Department of Corrections website redesign, I led a comprehensive testing and troubleshooting initiative to ensure the platform was stable, accessible, and fully functional across all devices and environments.
-This phase was essential to validating the performance, consistency, and security of the newly developed Drupal 8 website.
+As the final phase of the Georgia Department of Corrections website redesign, I led a comprehensive testing and quality assurance initiative to validate platform stability, accessibility compliance, and cross-environment performance.
+This phase ensured the Drupal 8 implementation met production standards for reliability, security, and usability prior to launch.

-Testing was performed across multiple devices (desktop, tablet, mobile) and major browsers (Chrome, Firefox, Safari, Edge) to ensure a seamless and responsive experience for all users.
-While the GDC site does not include eCommerce functionality, particular attention was paid to the submission and processing of public-facing forms, ensuring they functioned reliably and securely.
+Validation was conducted across multiple device types (desktop, tablet, and mobile) and major browsers (Chrome, Firefox, Safari, and Edge) to ensure responsive consistency and predictable behavior.
+While the platform did not include eCommerce functionality, particular emphasis was placed on public-facing form submissions to confirm reliable processing, data integrity, and secure handling of user input.

 Objectives of Testing:

-• Accessibility & Compliance: Validate that the site met Section 508 and WCAG standards through keyboard navigation, screen reader testing, and contrast checks.
+• Accessibility and Compliance Validation:Confirmed adherence to Section 508 and WCAG standards through keyboard navigation testing, screen reader validation, contrast checks, and focus-state evaluation.

 Multidevice QA & usability tests